 Next, you can use one of the housing market’s favorite tools: the Price/Rent ratio.
 This quick calculation will help you broadly determine if your local market is stronger in home ownership or rentals.

-Calculating a Price/Earnings Ratio (P/E)
+Calculate a Price-to-Earnings Ratio (P/E)

 This P/E tells us the house is likely priced far too high for its market.
 If other houses in the area are similarly expensive, the market will eventually stall until the average home purchase price decreases.
 Ultimately, a P/E ratio helps set fair prices in each market.
-You want to be able to compare prices directly to similar rental properties in your area, and this allows you to do so quickly.
+You want to be able to compare prices directly to similar rental properties in your area, allowing you to do so quickly.

 The more listings you contrast, the better idea you will have of what prospective buyers are willing to pay.
 You do not want to gouge tenants, but you do need to make a profit.

-Find Expert Help
+Find Expert Help for Your Rental Investment

 Contact us today for answers to your questions about investment properties throughout the Baltimore-Washington, D.C. metro area.